iharshidas/DataScience--PythonProjects/README.md

 20. Add a new column called ‘KILL’ which contains the sum of following columns viz. headshotKills, teamKills, roadKills.
 21. Round off column ‘winPlacePerc’ to 2 decimals.
 22. Take a sample of size 50 from the column damageDealt for 100 times and calculate its mean.
 Plot it on a histogram and comment on its distribution.

+### PROJECT 3 (The Android App Market on Google Play)
+A comprehensive analysis of the Android app market by comparing over ten thousand apps in Google Play across different categories.
+We'll look for insights in the data to devise strategies to drive growth and retention.

+The data for this project was scraped from the Google Play website.